cloudmesh-community/fa18-523-70/project-report/report.md

 Recommender systems are among the most popular applications of data science today [@fa18-523-70-GoogeCloud].
 They are used to predict the "rating" or "preference" that a user would give to an item.
 Almost every major tech company has applied them in some form or the other: Amazon uses it to suggest products to customers, YouTube uses it to decide which video to play next on auto play, and Facebook uses it to recommend pages to like and people to follow.
 What's more, for some companies -think Netflix and Spotify-, the business model and its success revolves around the potency of their recommendations.
 In fact, Netflix even offered a million dollars in 2009 to anyone who could improve its system by 10%.

+:o: illegal markdown, please use just one space between itemized list item and text, use 80 char to increase redability of items

 1.	**Simple recommenders**: offer generalized recommendations to every user, based on movie popularity and/or genre.
 The basic idea behind this system is that movies that are more popular and critically acclaimed will have a higher probability of being liked by the average audience.
 IMDB Top 250 is an example of this system.

 2.	**Content-based recommenders**: suggest similar items based on a particular item.
 This system uses item metadata, such as genre, director, description, actors, etc. for movies, to make these recommendations.
 The general idea behind these recommender systems is that if a person liked a particular item, he or she will also like an item that is similar to it.